I woke up at the break of dawn to get ready to go to the famous Dumas beach of Surat. My eyes were weary and my mind wasn’t even functioning yet.

-Moving on, on my way back I made a pit stop at a famous bhajjiya shop.
+Moving on, on my way back I made a pit stop at a famous bhajia shop.
 A trip to Dumas beach without visiting this bajjiyawala shop was considered futile.

-The shop garners the attention of the local residents along with wandering travelers and biker gangs.
+The shop garners the attention of the local residents along with wandering travellers and biker gangs.
 The tomato bhajjiyas were especially delicious.

 And so came an end to my trip to the Dumas beach.

 Since I visited on a weekday morning, it was not crowded.
 There were hardly any people.
 But, the stalls famous for their street food were also closed.